-Most models of cultural transmission and evolution are built on an analogy between genes and cultural variants.
-Some people are rightly concerned about the strength of this analogy (Sperber, 2000).
+While evolutionary principles are equally applicable to almost any dynamical system, many researchers approach models of cultural transmission and evolution via an analogy with genetic evolution.
+This has led some to be concerned about the strength of this analogy (Sperber, 2000).
 If cultural variants are not discrete, are prone to "mutation," and are strongly affected by learning biases, then is it appropriate to speak of "transmission" of culture at all?
 While we have no particular attachment to the term "transmission," we think the answer is definitively "yes."
 Even if all the above is true, culture can still be an evolving system that leads to cumulative adaptation.
 This does not mean that evolved psychology has no role to play in how culture evolves (we think psychology has a huge role to play in understanding culture), but we think it does mean that dismissing cultural evolution on the basis of imperfection of the genetic analogy is unwarranted.

-Many people-enthusiasts of the "meme" approach and critics alike seem to have been persuaded by Richard Dawkins' abstract statements on what is required for adaptive evolution to occur.
+Many people-enthusiasts of the "meme" approach and critics alike-seem to have been persuaded by Richard Dawkins' abstract statements on what is required for adaptive evolution to occur.
 In The Extended Phenotype (1982), he argued that any successfully replicating entity must exhibit (1) longevity, (2) fecundity, and (3) fidelity.
 The entity must last long enough (longevity) to make copies of itself (fecundity) that are reasonably similar to it (fidelity).
 Some have interpreted this to mean that anything with high mutation rates cannot be a successful replicator.
 Thus if cultural ideas change in the process of social learning, the conclusion is that they do not constitute an evolving system at all (see citations in Henrich and Boyd 2002).
 Similarly, if cultural variants are continuous and blended entities, then they never exactly replicate, and again cannot produce adaptive evolution.

-We think these conclusions are unfounded.
-In a general sense, Dawkins' conditions are probably necessary and sufficient.
-There must be some heritability for adaptive evolution to occur.
+These conclusions are unfounded.
+Read very generally, Dawkins' conditions are necessary and sufficient-There must be some heritability for adaptive evolution to occur.
 However, there are many ways to produce heritable variation.
-So in a strict sense, Dawkins' conditions are sufficient, but not necessary.
+So in the strict sense many people have read them, while Dawkins' conditions are sufficient, they are definitely not necessary.
 Reverse-engineering DNA may tell us how inheritance can work, but it does not tell us how it must work.
+Henrich, Boyd and Richerson (forthcoming) examines the problems with this reverse-engineering in greater depth.

-In this section, we demonstrate ways that transmission can deviate substantially from the genetic analogy but nevertheless heritable variation exists and adaptive evolution can occur.
+In this section, we address concerns arising from the gene-culture analogy by demonstrating ways that transmission can deviate substantially from the genetic analogy but nevertheless produce both heritable variation and adaptive evolution.
 Our broader message is that biologists and social scientists alike have tended to think too narrowly in terms of the genes metaphor.
 Many other systems of inheritance are possible in principle, and culture is only one.
+We believe that it is more productive to drop the genetic analogy and instead study cultural transmission and evolution on its own.